tinwan/vue2-data-tree/README.md

               defaultSelected: 24,  // default selected node-id, type of this
                                     // config must be same to the node-id's type
               defaultExpandedLevel: 2, // default expanded level, must be a number
-              draggable: true, // support drag node or not,
+              draggable: true, // support dragging node or not,
                                // must be a boolean, default value is false
+              nameEditable: false, // support editing name or not, default value is false
+                     // if we want to save change to backend, we could use "shouldUpdateNodeName" function.
+              selectable: true,  // support selecting node or not, default value is true
               checkable: { // support check node or not, set the value to
-                           // false will disable check; default value is like this
+                           // false will disable check; default value is like this value
                   halfCheckable: true, // support half-check or not, must
                                        // be a boolean, default value is false
                   cascade: {